mdapper/react-components-library/README.md

 tsconfig.json
 ```

-#### React Testing Library
+#### Tests

-We do not set up `react-testing-library` for you yet, we welcome contributions and documentation on this.
+We already installed [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) so you can use it to test your components.

 ### Rollup